glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 ---

 Value Widgets include the following:
-* :Ints: and :Floats: define :Int: and :Float: :Real: values.
-They are represented as :DBG Slider: and :DBG Float Slider: elements, with control over min-max ranges and step sizes.
+* :Ints: and :Floats: define :Real: values (AKA numbers).
+They are represented as :DBG Slider: and :DBG Float Slider: elements, and provide controls over min-max ranges and step sizes.
+* :Reals: also define :Real: values, but are represented as a Real-filtered :DBG Text Input:.
 * :Bools: define :Bool: values, and are represented as a :DBG Checkbox:.
 * :Strings: define :String: values, and are represented as a :DBG Text Input:.
 * :Colors: define :Color: values, and are represented as a :DBG Color:.